pyinat/pyinaturalist/docs/user_guide/general.md

 json_observations = [obs.to_dict() for obs in observations]
 ```

-In a future release, these models will be fully integrated with API query functions.
-To preview these features, see {ref}`api-client`.
+These models are fully integrated with the {py:class}`.iNatClient` interface, which returns typed model objects and is the recommended way to use pyinaturalist.
+See {ref}`api-client` for more details.

 ## API Recommended Practices
 See [API Recommended Practices](https://www.inaturalist.org/pages/api+recommended+practices)